 This smoothie and acai bar is also close to the KCC Farmers Market, which is easily the best farmers market on O’ahu (and a popular place to see and be seen on Saturdays).
 Walk to Da Cove either before or after your visit to the market for the quintessential experience.
 Personally, I like getting acai bowls here after doing a gorgeous morning hike.

 Lanikai Juice is a local favorite juice and smoothie bar founded near Lanikai Beach, on the windward side of O’ahu.
 Locals describe it as “Hawaiian-style Jamba Juice” before Jamba Juice was Jamba Juice— only better.
 The chain was founded in 1997, and they’ve been making excellent fresh smoothies and OG acai bowls ever since.

 Their excellent acai bowls are the perfect example of what they do so well.
 My favorite is the Acai Monkey, a bowl of organic acai topped with peanut butter, granola, banana, and organic cacao nibs.
 (See above.)

-We also recommend the high-protein Monkey Bowl, made with banana, peanut butter, organic almond milk, and chocolate or vanilla vegan or whey protein.
+We also recommend the high-protein Monkey Bowl.
+This consists of banana, peanut butter, organic almond milk, and chocolate or vanilla vegan or whey protein.
 They top it with granola, banana, and chocolate chips.
+So good!
 There’s no acai, but it’s the best smoothie bowl on the island.